leaf-ai/studio-go-runner/docs/queuing.md

 Messages sent on the reporting queue are encoded as protobuf messages.
 Detailed information about the message format can be found in [reports.proto](../proto/reports.proto).

+### Encryption

+Message encryption for response queues is supported using public keys supplied by experimenters and emailed to cluster administrators.

+Further details can be found in the [docs/message_privacy.md](message_privacy.md#report-message-encryption) file.

 Copyright © 2019-2020 Cognizant Digital Business, Evolutionary AI.
 All rights reserved.
 Issued under the Apache 2.0 license.